IdeaBridge/AapliDocumentation/pages/mydoc/multi_choice.md

 In the Advanced tab of the Multi Choice component properties, you will find the following options:

-{% include image.html file="multi_choice3.jpg" url="https://admin.aapli.co/form-builder" alt="Multi Choice" caption="Advanced Properties of Multi Choice" %}
+{% include image.html file="multi_choice3.jpg" class="docimage" url="https://admin.aapli.co/form-builder" alt="Multi Choice" caption="Advanced Properties of Multi Choice" %}

 1. **Field Can Be Hidden from the Responder:** Enabling this checkbox allows you to hide the Multi Choice field from the form responder or user.
 This can be useful when you want to collect the selection without displaying the field visibly.